 (1) Recognition of issuance of common shares to CMA CGM as consideration pursuant to the merger agreement.
 The Class A common shares have been valued at the \$7.78 per share average closing price of Marathon's common stock (using the average closing price of the five days on and surrounding the announcement date of March 24, 2008).
-The rights of holders of Class B common shares will be identical to those of holders of Class A common shares subject to meeting certain tests, except that the holders of Class B common shares will not be entitled to receive any dividends with respect to any quarter prior to the fourth quarter of 2008 and their dividend rights will be subordinated to those of holders of Class A common shares until at least the third quarter of 2011.
+The rights of holders of Class B common shares will be identical to those of holders of Class A common shares subject to meeting certain tests, except that the holders of Class B common shares will not be entitled to receive any dividends with respect to any quarter prior to the first quarter of 2009 and their dividend rights will be subordinated to those of holders of Class A common shares until at least the third quarter of 2011.
 The rights of holders of Class C common shares will be identical to those of holders of Class A common shares, except that holders of Class C common shares will not be entitled to receive any dividends and the Class C common shares will convert into Class A common shares on a one-for-one basis on January 1, 2009.
-Please see "Description of Securities."
+Please see "Description of Securities".

-Management estimated the per share value of the Class C common shares by discounting the share price of \$7.78 by the present value of the first two \$0.18 dividends foregone in 2008.
+Management estimated the per share value of the Class C common shares by discounting the share price of \$7.78 by the present value of the two \$0.18 dividends foregone in the third quarter of 2008 and the fourth quarter of 2008.
 Management calculated the discount rate of 10.10% by using the average of (a) an 11.5% cost of equity using the dividend growth model (assumes a comparable dividend of 7.5% and long-term dividend growth of 4.0%) and (b) an 8.7% cost of equity using the beta method (4.40% U.S. Risk Free Rate (30-year U.S. Treasury) plus a 4.25% adjusted equity market risk premium).
 Using this rate, the discount for the present value of the waived dividends is \$0.32.
 This results in an implied share price of \$7.46.

-Management estimated the per share value of the Class B common shares using the same method for the waived dividends as used for Class C common shares.
+Management estimated the per share value of the Class B common shares using the same method for the waived third quarter of 2008 and fourth quarter of 2008 dividends as used for Class C common shares.
 Management applied an additional discount for subordinated dividend risk and impaired liquidity.
 Management estimated a discount of 7.8% (\$0.61) by examining trading performance of subordinated share class for precedent transactions.
 This results in an implied share price of \$6.86.